szabgab/perlmaven.com/sites/en/pages/autovivification.md

 But the nested condition could also be simplified to this: if (exists $people{Bar} and exists $people{Bar}{Phone}) {
 because the 2nd part of the condition will be tested only if the 1st part evaluates to true.

-And a minor typo - "As an alternatively" should read "As an alternative".

 <hr>